Median scoring rules now supported! *

 - “Clinched” = The team has clinched a division or playoff spot.

 - “Poss.
 Clinched” = The team has at least realistically clinched a division or playoff spot, but due to many remaining games the App is unable to conclusively rule out a billion-to-one catastrophe.
+See the Pro-Tips section for ways to further investigate.

 - “Eliminated” = The team has been eliminated from division or playoff contention.